Theodoric the Great: Legacy

 Seeking to restore the glory of ancient Rome, Theodoric ruled Italy during one of its most peaceful and prosperous periods and was accordingly hailed as a new Trajan and Valentinian I for his building efforts and his religious toleration.
 His far-sighted goals included taking what was best from Roman culture and combining it with Gothic energy and physical power as a way into the future.
+Much like Odoacer before him, historian Ian Wood avowed that Theodoric was "effectively a Roman ruler, albeit one whose authority depended on his barbarian following"; although Gregory of Tours later reported Theodoric "as king of Italy and not king of the Goths."

+Perhaps this can be attributed to the fact that relatively amicable relations between Goths and Romans were maintained throughout Theodoric's term of rule.

+In terms of the early successor states' legacy following the Roman West's collapse, Ian Wood quipped:

+Continuity of political ideology and organisational practice is clearest for Italy under Theodoric, which is not surprising, for he effectively took over what had been the central imperial bureaucracy, as can be seen in the Variae of Cassiodorus.
+Other rulers inherited the administrative offices of West Roman provinces, together with the authority of military officials, although they also imitated the style of imperial rulership.

+While historian John Julius Norwich, describing the lasting greatness of the Ostrogoth and former king of Italy, wrote:

+No other Germanic ruler, setting up his throne on the ruins of the Western Empire, possessed a fraction of his statesmanship and political vision; and when he died ...
+Italy lost the greatest of her early medieval rulers, unequalled until the days of Charlemagne.

-Relatively amicable relations between Goths and Romans also make Theodoric's kingdom notable.
-Memories of his reign made him a hero of medieval German legends, as Dietrich von Bern, where the two figures have represented the same person.
+Memories of Theodoric's reign made him a hero of medieval German legends, as Dietrich von Bern, where the two figures have represented the same person.

-Medieval reception
+Medieval reception and misuse

 Theodoric is an important figure in Germanic heroic legend as the character Dietrich von Bern (Deotrīh), known in Old Norse as Þjóðrekr or Þiðrekr, and Old English as Þēodrīc.
 In German legends, Dietrich becomes an exile from his native kingdom of Lombardy, fighting with the help of Etzel against his usurping uncle, Ermenrich.
 Only the Old High German Hildebrandslied still contains Odoacer (Otacher) as Dietrich's antagonist.
 The 13th century Norse Þiðreks saga, based on lost Low German sources, moves the location of Dietrich's life to Westphalia and northern Germany.
 The legends paint a generally positive picture of Dietrich, with only some influence visible from the negative traditions of the church.

+Beyond the appropriation of Theodoric’s legacy for medieval legends, his namesake and exploits were also seized upon in various nationalist contexts, particularly in 19th- and 20th-century Germany.
+For their politico-ideological purposes, historians and ideologues recast Theodoric as a prototypical Germanic hero, emphasizing his supposed racial and cultural purity.
+During the Nazi era, he was celebrated as a model of Germanic leadership and correspondingly used in state propaganda.